absjabed/ToDoApp-CodePath/README.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** [I've used ArrayAdapter with a layout file and a String array of todo data to setAdapter for the list view.
+**Answer:** [I've used a custom Adapter for custom listview extending ArrayAdapter<Model> with a custom layout file (customitem_todo.xml) and a ArrayList of todoModel to write the custom Adapter for the listview.
 Adapters works as a bridge between the UI components and the data source that fill data into the UI Component. convertView in the getView method of the ArrayAdapter is used to reuse old view].

 ## Notes